Postgraduate Course: Environmental Geochemistry (PGGE11172)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Not available to visiting students

-Lecture 8 Interaction of porewater organic contaminants with solid phase soils and sediments
+Interaction of contaminants with mineral and organic matter in soils and sediments

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| There are no pre-requisites but some chemical knowledge is recommended.

 Course Delivery Information

 |Academic year 2018/19, Not available to visiting students (SS1)